Tracking Your Progress

 There are different ways of measuring and describing proficiency:

-- At the Five College Center for World Languages, we talk about proficiency in terms of the ACTFL Proficiency Guidelines.
-ACTFL stands for the American Council on the Teaching of Foreign Languages.
+- At the Five College Center for World Languages, we talk about proficiency in terms of the ACTFL Proficiency Guidelines for Speaking, which you’ll learn more about in the next article.
+(You can find all of the guidelines for speaking, writing, listening, and reading on ACTFL’s website.)

 Other scales that are based on proficiency include: